Italy

 The Guide to Slow Travel in Italy

-This European destination invites you to Slow Travel in Italy.
-Every time I go there, I just find myself discovering new local traditions or dishes, exploring unexpected landscapes, or diving even more into Italian history.
+Italy is the kind of European destination that invites you to slow down your travel.
+Every time I visit, I find myself discovering new local traditions or dishes, exploring unexpected landscapes, or delving even deeper into Italian history.

 However, I also see more and more travellers turning into tourists, trapped by scams or superficial attractions only aiming to earn money without considering the long-term effect on locals, the environment, and Italy’s soul.

-This European destination invites you to Slow Travel in Italy.
-Every time I go there, I just find myself discovering new local traditions or dishes, exploring unexpected landscapes, or diving even more into Italian history.
+ToggleItaly is the kind of European destination that invites you to slow down your travel.
+Every time I visit, I find myself discovering new local traditions or dishes, exploring unexpected landscapes, or delving even deeper into Italian history.

 However, I also see more and more travellers turning into tourists, trapped by scams or superficial attractions only aiming to earn money without considering the long-term effect on locals, the environment, and Italy’s soul.